Studying the winding number for stationary Gaussian processes using real variables: Introduction

 In the present paper we use a completely different approach to the same problem, counting the number of winding turns around the origin: they are counted by the up-crossings minus the down-crossings of the half line $\{x_1 >0, x_2 = 0\}$.
-We will precise this definition and establish the link with the complex variable definition in Subsection \ref{definition}.
+We will make this definition precise and establish the link with the definition using complex variables in subsection \ref{definition}.

-Our approach may seem less intuitive and more involved since we replace a continuous functional by a discrete one, a priori more difficult to handle.
-First, it permits to consider the case where one of the coordinates of the process is not differentiable.
-Furthermore, our results are true under wider conditions.
-In fact, Theorem \ref{t:gene} below extends and unifies existing results like those of \cite{le doussal} and \cite{BF}.
-In our mind, proofs are simpler, showing that real analysis is a very good alternative to complex analysis in this particular case.

-In addition the real representation allows, in our opinion, to have a more explicit description of the different sub-models, see subsection \ref{r:sm}.

-With regard to the techniques, we use a chaotic representation of the number of winding turns using the now classical representation of the number of zeros of stationary Gaussian processes cf. \cite{K:L} and \cite{Slud}.
-This permits to establish easily a central limit theorem via Fourth moment theorem cf. \cite{Nou:Pec} and \cite{Tu:Pe}.
-In fact, our work can be considered as a response to the sentence in \cite{BF}: ``It may well be the case that the more sophisticated methods of Wiener-It\^o expansions could be useful".